an0mali/ProgMemStr/README.md

   This can save a HUGE amount of dynamic memory in String-heavy applications.

-Is there a better way to call a function from an included header than ProgMemStr().[function], without doing something like
+Is there a better way to call a function from an included header than ProgMemStr().[function](), without doing something like

     ProgMemStr pms
     pms.printCharMes(exMes)